Microsoft-community/Community-website/src/wiki/windows-insiders.md

 ![](./img/windows-insider/10/leaving-get-started.png)

-4. You will be redicted to an official website.
+4. You will be redirected to an official website.
 Click on *Leave the Program now*.

 ![](./img/windows-insider/10/leaving-the-program.png)